|

 Belly of the Tantra was completed in 2012 but since it was not passed by the AWBI, the Censor Board objected to it being screened in India.
 However, it did premiere in India in June 2014.
 The director was quoted: “The Censor Board wanted visuals of frontal nudity and animal killings removed.
 I was firm about not letting them go.”
 BWC has written to the AWBI to find out the action taken by them and its status.
 Their reply: “This is a documentary with a very strong anti-sacrifice message.
 Nothing has been staged.”

 BWC also asked the AWBI about another film entitled Finding Fanny – a poster showed the actress with a beheaded chicken in one hand and a bloody knife in the other.
 Their reply in July 2014 stated: “We gave the pre-shoot permission last year.
 We have not cleared the film since they have not applied.
 We will send a letter to the Mumbai RO and CBFC.”
 We understand it was released about a month later with the scene intact.
 BWC then got to know that there exists an authorised agent who liaises between the AWBI and film makers, and that after multiple refusals, the AWBI cleared the film on being furnished bills for a toy ‘dead cat’ and chicken purchased from a slaughter house (to prove the film makers had not killed it) along with a veterinarian’s certificate.
 Does it point to connivance?
 Is it difficult to get bills?
 If the cat was a toy for which a bill was shown, why was a veterinarian’s certificate needed?
 Do people who eat chickens kill them?
+In case you come across films that are objectionable from the animal rights point of view, please let us know immediately so that some thing can be done.

 The AWBI’s Performing Animal Sub-Committee claims that quite often they find scenes in films which they neither saw, nor cleared.
 Pre-shoot permission is first granted, following which a CD of the clips is viewed and cleared.
 After the AWBI gives their NOC, the Central Board of Film Certification (CBFC) passes the film.
 TV channels do not need approval from the CBFC so that’s how they by-pass the law and their programmes showing animal cruelty get easily telecast.
 Later, some film makers claim to having used computer graphics, whereas others conveniently claim to have forgotten to mention all scenes in their application to the AWBI.